vikasgkv/youtube-data-harvesting-and-warehousing.py/README.md

 + **MongoDB**: The collected data can be stored in a MongoDB database for efficient data management and querying.

 + **PyMongo:** A Python library that enables interaction with MongoDB, a NoSQL database.
-It is used for storing and retrieving data from MongoDB in the YouTube Data Scraper.

 + **Pandas:** A powerful data manipulation and analysis library in Python.
 Pandas is used in the YouTube Data Scraper to handle and process data obtained from YouTube, providing functionalities such as data filtering, transformation, and aggregation.